 Way of Human Rights

 The last stop on your walking tour of central Nuremberg is the Way of Human rights.
-A walkway located just around the corner from Nuremberg’s main shopping area and just a 5-minute walk from the main square.
+A walkway is located just around the corner from Nuremberg’s main shopping area and just a 5-minute walk from the main square.

 If you still have time afterward, this area is the perfect spot for some shopping, with everything from high market fashion stores to boutique souvenir shops.